 Skip to main content

-This paper presents, two-tone active load-pull measurements at 40 GHz applied to AlN/GaN HEMTs with and without a carbon-doped AlGaN back-barrier.
+This paper presents, for the first time, two-tone active load-pull measurements at 40 GHz applied to AlN/GaN HEMTs with and without a carbon-doped AlGaN back-barrier.
 The per-tone active load-pull architecture enables accurate synthesis of large and independent reflection coefficients at each fundamental tone, overcoming the limitations of passive load-pull at mmWave.
 The back-barrier device exhibits significantly improved large-signal performance, achieving 2.5 W/mm output power and 64.5% peak PAE under one-tone excitation.
 Under two-tone operation, the device reaches 30 dBc C/IM3 at 1.65 W/mm output power with a record PAE of 56.8% at 40 GHz, compared to 41.3% for the reference wafer.
-Remarkably, the back-barrier device achieves the 30 dBc linearity target without requiring output-power back-off, a direct consequence of its smoother transconductance behavior and strongly reduced trapping.
-These results demonstrate that back-barrier engineering provides a highly effective route for enhancing efficiency and linearity of mmWave GaN HEMTs for next-generation 5G/6G power amplifier applications.
+Remarkably, the back-barrier device achieves the 30 dBc linearity target without requiring output-power back-off, a consequence of its reduced transconductance curvature and strongly mitigated trapping effects.
+These results demonstrate that back-barrier engineering provides a highly effective route for enhancing efficiency and linearity of next generation mmWave GaN based power amplifiers.